redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

 <!-- -->

-*   you have the MAC addresses of the NICs, the IPMI IP addresses, the user names and passwords for each of the overcloud machines.

-Note: if the undercloud machine was installed using LVM, when deploying overcloud nodes, you may see an error related to the disk being "in use".
-The workaround for this error is to:

-    # Modify /etc/lvm/lvm.conf to set use_lvmetad to be 0
-    vi /etc/lvm/lvm.conf
-    use_lvmetad=0
-    # Disable and stop relevant services
-    systemctl stop lvm2-lvmetad
-    systemctl stop lvm2-lvmetad.socket
-    systemctl disable lvm2-lvmetad.socket
-    systemctl stop lvm2-lvmetad
+*   For each overcloud machine you have:
+    -   the MAC address of the NIC that will PXE boot
+    -   the IPMI information for the machine (i.e. IP address of the IPMI NIC, IPMI username and password)

 ### Setting Up the Undercloud Machine